feedback in communication

 Quick Summary

-• The feedback process involves a communication cycle where information is exchanged regarding one’s behaviour or performance.
+• The feedback process involves a communication cycle, exchanging information regarding one’s behavior or performance.

 • Feedback in communication enhances skills, prevents mistakes, builds relationships, motivates improvement, aligns growth, and fosters a friendly environment.